Amazing promotional video production

 - how long it is.
 Shorter is cheaper

-- whether you produce in-house or outsource to a production company.
+- whether you produce in-house or outsource to a production company or freelancer.

 If you need an instant video quote, here’s a guide to video production costs showing different styles and runtimes against actual costs.